Division of Student Affairs | Senior Staff

 Director of Cross-Cultural and Leadership Development

-Summer Rothrock was appointed director of the Office of Cross Cultural and Leadership Development (CCLD) in 2015.
+Summer Rothrock was appointed Director of the Office of Cross Cultural and Leadership Development (CCLD) in 2015.
 CCLD was established in 2007 with a vision to cultivate transformational leaders who positively impact the campus, community, and greater society.
 CCLD provides students, faculty, and staff with resources and opportunities to become more globally aware, culturally competent, and socially responsible, as well as better leaders, through programming and support services.
 CCLD serves as the home for several student organizations, including the Black Action Society, the Asian Student Alliance, Campus Women’s Organization, Rainbow Alliance, and Office of Greek Life.

-Summer began her career in higher education in 2007 as a graduate intern in CCLD.
+Summer began her career in higher education in 2007 as a graduate intern for CCLD.
 Since 2007 Summer has served as the Leadership in Action Coordinator, Coordinator of Fraternity and Sorority Life, and most recently as the Assistant Director of Leadership Development and Greek Affairs since 2011.
 Summer is committed to providing transformational and enriching experiences for students to enhance their learning and development.

-Summer earned a BA in English and journalism from California University of Pennsylvania.
-She received her MEd with a focus in higher education management from the University of Pittsburgh.
+Summer earned a BA in English and Journalism from California University of Pennsylvania.
+She received her MEd with a focus in Higher Education Management from the University of Pittsburgh.
 She is a member of the NASPA—Student Affairs Administrators in Higher Education.
-She serves on the mission advancement committee for the Greater Pittsburgh Community Food Bank.
+She serves on the Mission Advancement Committee for the Greater Pittsburgh Community Food Bank.
 Summer is a proud alumna of Sigma Kappa Sorority.